Cost to Paint Cabinets: A Complete Pricing Guide

 The biggest factor in your cabinet painting cost is simply the size of your kitchen.
 More cabinets mean more surface area to prep and paint, which translates to more time and materials.
 For a smaller kitchen with about 10 to 15 cabinets, you can generally expect the cost to fall between $700 and $2,000.
 If you have a medium-sized kitchen with 20 to 30 cabinets, the price typically ranges from $1,500 to $4,000.
 For larger kitchens with 35 or more cabinets, the cost can climb to anywhere from $3,000 to $6,000.
 These ranges give you a solid starting point for budgeting.

-How Pros Price: Per Foot vs. Hourly
+Pro Pricing Explained: Per Foot vs. Hourly

 When you get a quote from a professional painter, you’ll likely see the price broken down in one of two ways: per square foot or by the hour.
 Some pros charge between $3 and $10 per square foot of cabinet surface.
 Others prefer an hourly rate, which can range from $40 to $100.
 It’s important to know that these figures aren’t just for slapping on a coat of paint; this pricing typically includes all the essential prep work, like sanding and priming, as well as the cost of materials and labor.
 If the total cost feels like a stretch, many companies offer financing options to make the project more manageable.

-DIY vs. Pro: A Quick Cost Comparison
+DIY vs. Pro: A Head-to-Head Cost Comparison

 One of the first decisions you’ll make is whether to paint the cabinets yourself or hire a team.
 If you go the DIY route, you can expect to spend between $200 and $600 on supplies like paint, primer, brushes, and sandpaper.
 In contrast, hiring professionals usually costs between $2,000 and $6,000, a price that covers both labor and materials.
 While doing it yourself is clearly the cheaper option upfront, it demands a lot of your time and patience to achieve a professional-looking finish.
 Hiring a pro means you’re paying for expertise, efficiency, and peace of mind, often backed by a service guarantee that ensures the job is done right.